jonathf/numpoly/docs/user_guide.rst

     >>> quotient_floor
     3

-The discrepancy between the two can be captured by a remainder, which allow us to more formally define them as follows:
+The discrepancy between the two can be captured by a remainder (:func:`numpoly.remainder`), which allow us to more formally define them as
+follows:

 .. code:: python